-Purpose - To evaluate your basic skills in controlling the vehicle.
+Purpose.
+To evaluate basic skills in controlling the vehicle.

-Setup - The test setup consists of various exercises marked out by lines, traffic cones, or something similar.
-The exercises may include moving the vehicle forward, backward, and turning maneuvers.
-The examiner will explain to you how each exercise is to be done.
-You will be scored on how well you stay within the exercise boundaries and how many pull-ups you make.
+Test Procedure.
+The test set-up consists of various exercises marked by lines, traffic cones, or something similar.
+The exercises may include moving the vehicle forward, backing, and turning maneuvers.

+The examiner will explain each exercise to you.
+You will be scored on how well you stay within the cones and how many pullups are made.